 The OIG Admin provides an interface to set the following E.164 values for a MiVoice Business Network Element.
+The custom E.164 values are applicable for MiVoice Integration Salesforce and MiVoice Google Integration only.

-- Outside Prefix: The digit used to make an outside trunk call. - Local Country Code: The country code where the MiVoice Business is located. - Long Distance Prefix: The prefix used for making a long-distance call.
+- Outside Prefix: The digits used to make an outbound trunk call. - Local Country Code: The country code where the MiVoice Business is located. - Long Distance Prefix: The prefix used for making a long-distance call.
 For example, in North America, use "1". - International Prefix: The prefix used when making an international call. - Local Area Codes: The local area codes (comma-separated) where the MiVoice Business system is installed.